iogbole/israelo/_posts/2021-12-28-observability-vs-monitoring.md

 ## Conculusion
 Although observability and monitoring are not the same, they are often used interchangeably by vendors and customers alike, which creates lots of confusion.
-Monitoring and observability have distinct objectives, and they are not the same thing.
+Monitoring and observability have distinct objectives, and they are not the same.
 Observability does not replace monitoring.
 They are NOT mutually exclusive; rather, they are mutually reinforcing.

 Monitoring tracks the overall health of a system, and it is best suited to measure known and limited KPIs and failure modes.
 Observability, on the other hand, aims to provide highly granular insights into the behaviour of a system—the rich context makes it more suitable for cloud-native microservices architecture.